MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 \subsubsection{Tokenization}

-The different input variables are first converted into a standardized format through a process called \textit{tokenization}, which involves projecting inputs of heterogeneous types into high-dimensional feature vectors (\textit{tokens}) of predefined size \citep{gorishniy2021revisiting, gorishniy2022embeddings, mizrahi20244m}.
+The input variables are first converted into a standardized format through a process called \textit{tokenization}, which involves projecting inputs of heterogeneous types into high-dimensional feature vectors (\textit{tokens}) of predefined size \citep{gorishniy2021revisiting, gorishniy2022embeddings, mizrahi20244m}.
 The functions $g$ that produce these tokens, defined as $t_i = g_i(x_i) \in \mathbb{R}^d$ for each input variable $x_i \in F$, are known as \textit{tokenizers}.
-Each predictor $x_i$ has a dedicated tokenizer tailored to its specific characteristics.
-Importantly, each tokenizer $g_i$ operates solely on its corresponding predictor $x_i$.
-As a result, removing or replacing the associated token $t_i$ eliminates the information in $x_i$.
-This property is crucial because it enables the selective omission of specific variables from the model.
+Each predictor $x_i$ has a dedicated tokenizer $g_i$, operating solely on its corresponding predictor.
+As a result, removing or replacing the associated token $t_i$ eliminates the information in $x_i$, enabling the selective omission of specific variables from the model.
 For example, in tabular data, each variable may be tokenized independently, allowing individual variables to be excluded if necessary.
-The tokenizers have parameters that are trained alongside the rest of the model parameters.
-Additionally, for certain data types, such as satellite images, pre-trained tokenizers can be leveraged to generate more informative and general tokens while also reducing computational costs \citep{klemmer2023satclip, mizrahi20244m}.
+The tokenizers' parameters are trained alongside the rest of the model parameters.
+Additionally, for certain data types, such as satellite images, pre-trained tokenizers can be leveraged to generate more informative and general tokens, while also reducing computational costs \citep{klemmer2023satclip, mizrahi20244m}.